-(Please also see Alberta Municipal Affairs FAQ requirements for bedroom windows.)
+(Please also see Bedroom Windows brochure.)

 5. Homes containing a secondary suite must have interconnected smoke alarms and carbon monoxide alarms installed to cover both dwellings.
 Smoke alarms conforming to CAN/ULC-S531 "Smoke-Alarms" must be located in both the main dwelling and the secondary suite and be installed in conformance of CAN/ULC-S553 "Installation of Smoke-Alarms" and the National Building Code-Alberta Edition.